cjtessler/MATH3733-SP18/MATH 3733 Symbolic Computation Midterm Review.md

 **Solve the following challenges.
 Proper indentation is required.**

-1. Write a program that simulates two 6-sided dice rolls.

 2. The following program draws a triangle using the Turtle Module.
 Refactor the code to use a `for` loop.
-Encapsulate the logic into a function called `square`.
-Generalize the function to draw polygons with different side lengths.
+Encapsulate the logic into a function called `triangle` that takes a turtle `t` as a parameter.
+Generalize the function to make a function called `polygon` that takes the number of sides `n` and a turtle `t` has its parameters.

    ```python
    import turtle